MarkkusKoddala/MarkkusKoddala/README.md

 ### Hi there 👋

+I am Markkus from Estonia and right now I am working to become a software engineer.
+I am studying Computer Science in the University of Tartu.

 <!--
 **MarkkusKoddala/MarkkusKoddala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.